fireship-io/fireship.io/content/lessons/ts-decorators-by-example/index.md

 ## Method Decorator

-Method decoractors allow us override a method's function, change its control flow, and execute additional code before/after it runs.
+Method decorators allow us override a method's function, change its control flow, and execute additional code before/after it runs.

 ### Example

-The following decoractor will show a confirm message in the browser before executing the method.
+The following decorator will show a confirm message in the browser before executing the method.
 If the user clicks cancel, it will be bypassed.
-Notice how we have two decoractors stacked below - they will be applied from top to bottom.
+Notice how we have two decorators stacked below - they will be applied from top to bottom.

 {{< file "ngts" "ice-cream.component.ts" >}}